Renishaw provides styli to complete a variety of needs and tasks, in addition to, but not limited to compatibility with Zeiss and FARO probes.

 Adhesive wear (scanning aluminium parts)

 When a ruby ball is used to scan an aluminium surface, the two materials attract one another.
 The material is usually passed from the softer surface to the harder surface.
 This means that aluminium is deposited on the surface of the ball and the coating of aluminium can be seen clearly after only 100 m of continuous measurement using a single contact patch on the stylus ball.
-We recommend ball styli made from silicon nitride for this type of application.
+We recommend silicon nitride ball styli for this type of application.
 This material repels aluminium, so the deposit effect rarely occurs.